Establishing an Allies/Safe Zone Program

 4. Have you ever laughed at a homophobic or transphobic joke?

 The aim of these questions and others similar in theme are to assess personal levels of homophobia, heterosexism and transphobia.
 While the purpose of a program is, in part, to discourage and eliminate homophobia and transphobia, American culture is homophobic and transphobic, and you must discover in what ways you have internalized those ideas and behaviors.
 Once this is accomplished, you are better able to move onto the second part of a training workshop.

 Part Two involves learning what situations you might encounter.
 The most obvious is that a friend, peer, colleague or student might come out to you.
-A less obvious situation is that a friend, peer, colleague or student might express discomfort and/or confusion about being confronted by a visible LGBT culture.
+A less obvious situation is that a friend, peer, colleague or student might express discomfort and/or confusion about being confronted by a visible LGBTQ culture.
 For example, a student may feel confused about the purpose of sidewalk chalking on a college campus on National Coming Out Day.
-Remember that as an Ally your goal is not only to help people in the coming out process, but to help other non-LGBT individuals understand the importance of equality, fairness, tolerance, and mutual respect.
+Remember that as an Ally your goal is not only to help people in the coming out process, but to help other non-LGBTQ individuals understand the importance of equality, fairness, tolerance, and mutual respect.
 The best way to prepare for such scenarios might involve working through a series of role plays with others training to be Allies.

 4. Keep Your Members Informed: Develop a Resource Packet

 To inform and educate others about sexual orientation and gender identity and to dispel myths and misinformation about the LGBTQ community, you should design a resource packet for your group.